naatebarber/feedback-and-substrate/README.md

 ### Next steps would be:
  - **Algorithmic Feedback**: Add communication between sims.
 Be careful of overflow when a loop is established.
 Best way might be to have communication cycles operate between steps.
 Communication could be presented in the form of Sim A forcing perceptual hallucination upon Sim B.
  - **Reinforcement Derived Feedback**: Add reinforcement learning to sims instead of having them follow an algorithm.
 Would be interesting to see what symbols the Sims develop without specific instruction and how they communicate.

+## Footnote:

+Any patterns of use here in terms of greater learning or understanding will be re-written in Rust and added to TIM.